What is iBanking OTP?

 What is my overseas mobile service operator or the country I am travelling to does not support GSM network or SMS technology?

-As you cannot receive iBanking OTP, you will not be able to perform certain transactions online such as Add Payee.
-You are encouraged to add your payees online before travelling.
+As you cannot receive iBanking OTP, you will not be able to perform certain transactions online such as adding a new recipient.
+You are encouraged to add your recipients before travelling.

 What if I do not own a mobile phone?